Thoughtworks-SEA-Capability/Infrastructure-101-Practice/week7/README.md

 # Setup

-GoCD server is deployed to EKS cluster in AWS
+You can deploy GoCD server to EKS cluster.
+Below is the script reference if you are interested to do so.

 We are using the following version of the dependency tools
 - Helm v3.0.0